riyaz3036/FilmFlare/readme.md

   <br/>

-- Download and extract the github repositor
+- Download and extract the github repository
 <br/>

-- Open the project (taskSphere-main) using VS Code
+- Open the project (FilmFlare-main) using VS Code
   <br/>

 - Open a new terminal and enter `cd frontend` to navigate to the front end of the project